 Tom has three children, and enjoys running, drawing dogs and portraits.

 Cliff joined The Future Laboratory in 2014, and is responsible for leading the global sales teams, creating new partnerships, and devising and implementing the commercial strategy.

 After qualifying in business management, Cliff has forged a career spanning more than 16 years, working for companies such as Dun & Bradstreet and WGSN.
 He has helped clients such as Coca-Cola, Nike, Vodafone and Amazon to anticipate the future and capitalise on the opportunities presented to them.

 He is committed to developing a successful, fun and customer-focused sales team, and sees his work as an escape from the trauma that comes with being a Tottenham Hotspur fan.

-Duncan joined The Future Laboratory in 2015.
-He is responsible for ensuring financial control and commercial rigour across the business.
+Jonny joined The Future Laboratory in 2018 and is responsible for leading the commercial and financial operations of the business.

 Fiona joined The Future Laboratory in 2016 to lead people management and talent acquisition.

 Her interest in people management began at Macmillan Publishers where she worked in an administrative capacity.
 She then pursued a career in people management, and worked in HR roles at several advertising agencies.
 During this time, she worked with the leadership teams to deliver strategic HR advice while executing all HR processes.

 As The Future Laboratory continues to grow, Fiona is committed to sourcing the top talent while ensuring that employees’ professional ambitions are realised.
 In her spare time, she likes to explore tropical lands, read and run the occasional marathon.